 - 14 a week or having 4 per day for men

 - 7 a week or having 3 per day for women

 What if my alcohol intake is significantly higher than this standard?

 If you consume more alcohol than what is stated as the maximum amount of alcohol a week, you’ll likely be viewed as an increased level of risk by your insurer — expect your premiums to rise.
-As the likelihood of you suffering health problems and needing to make a claim increases, so will the amount you have to pay for a life insurance policy.

 What are the red flags that can indicate alcohol abuse?